flaubert-dev/wp-api-starter-theme/README.md

 ## Theme development

-Use the command to watch at your .css files
+Use the command to watch at your *.php, *.css and *.js files

 ```sh
 npm run dev